How to breathe when running and strengthen your performance

 When your breath with your chest, your body will be in a sort of fight mode, which means that you will reach your anaerobic threshold relatively fast.
 This is the point where you cannot breathe deeply or fast enough to fulfill your body’s demand for oxygen.
 By training your breathing while running, you will be postponing the moment where you reach the anaerobic threshold, increasing your ventilatory threshold.
 That means that you can run a longer time or at a higher pace before you reach your VO2 max.

 Train your belly breathing

-To train your belly breathing, try to lay down before taking a run or in the morning.
-Place your hand on your stomach and take slow, deep breaths that will lift your hand as you inhale and sink it as you exhale.
+To train your belly breathing, try to lay down before taking a run or do it in the morning.
+Place your hand on your stomach and take slow, deep breaths that lift your hand as you inhale and sink it as you exhale.
 What you feel here is your diaphragm moving.
 The next step is to take these deep belly breaths while walking and then while running.

 Nose and mouth

 To avoid chest breathing, a good start is to also become aware of your nose vs. mouth breathing.
 Only inhaling and exhaling through your mouth while running can have a hyperventilating effect, while only inhaling and exhaling through your nose will provide with too little amounts of oxygen than what you need for running.
 Therefore, the best way is to combine the two functions.
 This will keep the breathing steady and it will engage and activate your diaphragm for maximum oxygen intake.
 As explained, this will provide your muscles with an increased amount of oxygen.